kevinau/kevinau.github.io/index.md

 Author
 ======

 PennyLedger is being developed by Kevin Holloway.
-He has spent 7½ years in England, and 18 months in New Zealand.
-He now lives in his home town of Adelaide, Australia.
+Kevin has 30+ years in IT, working as a Solutions Architect and Senior Developer.
+His most recent work has been on customer facing, web applications, using the full suite of Java technologies.
+He has a BA (Hons) and a post graduate Diploma of Computer Science, as well as various industry qualifications.

-Kevin is now working on PennyLedger full time.
-He previously worked as a Solutions Architect and Senior Developer on various customer facing, web based applications, that used the full suite of Java technologies.
+Kevin now lives in his home town of Adelaide, Australia.
+Before that he was working in NZ and England.